stu-bell/singalong/README.md

 - offline usage with service worker
 - page up / page down
 - m4a and other music formats filter
-- n and p keys are dangerously close to space and 0
 - previous line/song should take you back to start of current line/song, then press again to move to previous line/song
 - last song plays on repeat? we probably want to stop at the end of the set?
 Or you could just put a .txt file thank you?
 - bug when scroll backwards, list items disappear from the bottom